Skip to main content

 Ad Rendering Settings

-If you want to customize rendering when using templates, you must configure both Native and Native Simple settings.
-(If not configured, the default values will be applied.)
+When using a template, if you want to change the rendering settings, you must configure both the native and native simple settings.
+(If not configured, the default values are used for rendering.)

 Setting adInterfaceStyle